populationgenomics/team-docs/index.rst

 If you need help more urgently, don't hesitate to ask directly on Slack (e.g. in the `#team-data` or `#software-questions` channels).

+Where to next?

+- If you're new to the centre, check out the :doc:`getting_started` guide.
+- If you're looking for help, check out :doc:`getting_help`.
+- Want to learn more about infrastructure?
+Start at: :doc:`infrastructure`.

 .. toctree::